sategie/Quiz-Time/README.md

-# Quiz-Time
+# Quiz Time

-Quiz-Time is a quiz game with a list of 10 questions spanning different fields - sports, entertainment, science, history etc - which tests one's general knowledge skills.
-The questions appear at random after each round and the correct answer is provided to the user when a wrong answer is selected.
+Quiz Time is an interactive quiz game with a list of 10 questions spanning different fields - sports, entertainment, science, history etc - which tests one's general knowledge skills.
+The questions appear at random after each round, and the correct answer is provided to the user when a wrong answer is selected.
 The game is created for devices with a minimum screen width of 320px.

 ![Image of Quiz-Time app on different screen sizes and showing the different screens of the app](/documentation/quiz-time.png)